 - Traditional 401(k), 403(b), or 457 plan

 - Solo 401(k)

 - SIMPLE or SEP IRA

-Making tax-deductible contributions will reduce your MAGI and can help keep you in a lower IRMAA bracket in a subsequent year.
+Making tax-deductible contributions will reduce your MAGI and potentially help keep you in a lower IRMAA bracket in a subsequent year.

 3.)
 Tax-Free Income

-When creating your retirement paycheck, it’s important to be mindful of where you are withdrawing money from.
-Some withdrawals are tax-free and some are taxable.
+When creating your retirement paycheck, you must be mindful of where you withdraw money.
+Some withdrawals are tax-free, and some are taxable.

 Here are three (3) examples:

 - Roth IRA: If you’re over age 59 ½ and have satisfied the “five-year rule,” withdrawals from a Roth IRA are tax-free.

 - Reverse Mortgage: Do not get a reverse mortgage just for tax benefits.
 However, if you have other reasons for securing one, it does provide access to tax-free cash.